db47h/dmtx-backup/README.md

 	$ cat data-to-backup | dmtx-backup BACKUP-ID >output.pdf

-The *BACKUP-ID* is purely informational and will be printed on the generated output PDF document in order to help you identify to which backup set a printed sheet of paper belongs to.
+The *BACKUP-ID* is purely informational and will be printed on the generated output PDF document in order to help you identify to which backup set a printed sheet of paper belongs to. *dmtx-backup* also prints the md5sum of the data encoded in each barcode below it and the md5dum of the data encoded in a page at the bottom of it.

 dmtx-restore
 ------------